Flank/flank-dashboard/docs/05_project_metrics.md

 # Project metrics definitions

-## Build Result Metric
+## Build Status Metric
 #### Description
-A build result is the result of the latest build.
+A build status metric is the result of the latest build.
 It can be successful, failed, or unknown.
 * A successful build result indicates the success of all necessary checks, such as tests, code style analysis, builds, and others.
 * In any other cases the build result is unknown.